 Below you will find answers to the most popular questions relating to statutory NQT Induction in England.
-If you cannot find the answer you are looking for or you believe any of the information below to be incorrect, then please feel free to contact us
+If you cannot find the answer you are looking for or you believe any of the information below to be incorrect, please feel free to contact us or leave feedback at the bottom of this page.

 No. QTS is a legal requirement as outlined by the government.
 For full details regarding the award of QTS, please visit the government Teaching Regulation Agency website

-I trained in Northern Ireland (or Rep of Ireland/Scotland) do I need to have QTS?
+I trained in Northern Ireland (or Rep of Ireland/Scotland) do I need to have QTS to undergo induction ?

 I have QTLS, can I do induction ?